NepTUnNovember 13, 2016 12:35 pm

 magnetic field) is applied which gives .
 After the second pulse the system is found in the final state .
 The probability of finding finally the system in state () is given by , formally identical to the Mach-Zehnder result.
 Neutron polarimetry has several advantages compared to Mach-Zehnder (perfect crystal) neutron interferometry, such as insensitive to ambient mechanical and thermal disturbances, yielding high phase stability.
 Neutron polarimetry has been used to demonstrate fundamental quantum mechanical properties, for example noncommutation of the Pauli spin operator, a number of geometric (or topological) phase measurements and in a recent experiment a new more general uncertainty relation.

-The picture below shows a neutron polarimeter setup using combinations of stationary and time-dependent magnetic fields (see here for a detailed description of the interaction of magnetic fields with neutrons), which can also be utilized for entanglement preparation of internal degrees of freedom.
+The picture above shows a neutron polarimeter setup using combinations of stationary and time-dependent magnetic fields (see here for a detailed description of the interaction of magnetic fields with neutrons), which can also be utilized for entanglement preparation of internal degrees of freedom.
 When interacting with a time-dependent magnetic field the total energy of neutrons is no longer conserved.
 The total energy of the neutron decreases (or increases) by during the interaction with a radio-frequency (RF) flipper.
 This fact can be used to create a spin–energy entangled state expressed as The incoming spin superposition can be created by applying a spin rotation of an initially polarized beam. and are the energy eigenstates after interaction with a time-dependent magnetic field within an RF flipper driven at frequency .